 If you are unable to take assessments (including examinations and coursework), you should complete an ‘excusal for absence from assessment’ form available on the Proctors’ Office website.
 The form includes an option to indicate that you wish to be considered for a DDH or DDM.
 You may apply for DDH or DDM at any point during Trinity term or during the following Long Vacation, it is expected that this should be no later than 14 days after the date of your final assessment.

-You should only apply for DDH/DDM if you are unable to take some or all of your assessments and you will need to explain why you are unable to complete those assessments.
-However evidence is not required.
+You should only apply for DDH/DDM if you are unable to take some or all of your assessments and you are unable to suspend and return to complete your course next year.
+You will need to explain why you are unable to complete those assessments.

 What happens after I have submitted a request to be considered for DDH/DDM?

-Once your application for excusal has been accepted, a central panel will gather evidence of your academic standing from your college and/or department.
-They will request confirmation that:
+Once your application for excusal has been accepted, evidence of your academic standing will be gathered from your college and/or department.
+Confirmation will be requested that:

 - You have passed all summative assessment to date, in accordance with the subject’s normal rules